 It costs about $50 or so to participate in the Movember Undie Run.
 For that you get the privilege of being able to tell your friends you ran around the streets of Vancouver in nothing but your socks, running shoes and a brand new pair of ginch.
 But that’s not all.

-As compensation for your support of Movember and their fundraising efforts, Undie runners also get a gift bag full of swag (including a fancy new pair of underwear worth over $30), a drink ticket and after-party snacks.
-Participants also get the satisfaction of knowing that the proceeds from their entrance fee benefit Movember and the work they do.
+As compensation for your support of Movember and their fundraising efforts, Undie runners also get a gift bag full of swag (including a fancy new pair of underwear worth over $30).
+They also receive a drink ticket and after-party snacks.
+Most importantly, participants get the satisfaction of knowing that the proceeds from their entrance fee benefit Movember and the work they do.

 Exact details for the 2021 event are to be confirmed.